ably/open-specs/README.md

 Point your browser at http://localhost:8080.
 You can then select the API reference of your choice, rendered by [Redoc](https://github.com/Redocly/redoc).

-## Validating the specifications with Spectral
+## Validating the OAS3 documents with Spectral

-You can validate the OAS3 specifications with Spectral.
+You can validate the OAS3 documents with Spectral.

 To install Spectral: